PdxCodeGuild/class_owl/0 Intro/5 - Setup.md

 - Create a Slack account (I'll send you an invite)
 - Install Git
 - Create GitHub account
-- Install Anaconda or Python
+- Install Python
 - Install an IDE or other text editor

 ## Slack

-Please send an email to `eunika@pdxcodeguild.com`, so I have your email address.
+Please send an email to `anthony@pdxcodeguild.com`, so I have your email address.
 I'll then send you an invitation to Slack.
 Slack is an instant-messaging app we'll use to communicate.
 You can install the Slack desktop app rather than use a browser tab if that's easier for you.

 ## Version Control: Git & GitHub